dukeb1212/uav-netsim/README.md

 - Create a new Unreal Engine project and add the `Plugins` directory into the project's directory.
 (Or use the `Blocks` project under the directory `AirSim/Unreal/Environments/Blocks/`)
 - Build and run the project.
-- Inside Unreal Editor UI, go to Windows -> World Settings and change the game mode to AirSimGameMode.
+- Inside Unreal Editor UI, go to `Windows -> World Settings` and change the game mode to AirSimGameMode.
+- Click the `Play` button.

 ### 1. With Docker
 - Inside `uav-netsim` directory, run the command: